Pranav-coder-yes/amfoss-tasks/task-2/README.md

 5.Now run the file "pyt.py" using the command `python3 pyt.py`

-6.As there is 2 images, you can check with both the images.Just change the name of the image.(If image is not in the same directory then u need to specify the full locaiton of the image)
+6.As there is 2 images, you can check with both the images.Just change the name of the image.(If image is not in the same directory then u need to specify the full location of the image)

 ## Note: Make sure that tesseract installs in the default location or you need to change its location.